The Crofting Commission regulates

 Tier 3 Decision

-• Tier 3 consists of a 3 Commissioner casework group who meet every 4-6 weeks and only Tier 3 can refuse an application.
+• Tier 3 consists of a 3 Commissioner casework group who meet every 4-6 weeks.

-• They may request more information before making a decision, in which case we could go back round the cycle diagram below before returning to be considered at the next casework group meeting.
+• They may request more information before making a decision, in which case this will be requested and may need to be served on other interested parties for comment before returning to be considered at the next casework group meeting.
 Additionally more information from SGRPID could be requested at this stage.

-• In total, this stage could add between 6 and 27 weeks to the overall process.
+• In total, this stage could add up to 30 weeks to the overall process.

 Timescale Cycle